sirlieren/presskit/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - completely free for personal and commercial use.

-## 📧 Contact

-**Team K6**
-- Email: ka6andev@gmail.com
-- Game Release: February 20, 2025

 ## 🙏 Acknowledgments

-- Built with [Vite](https://vitejs.dev/) for fast development experience
+- Built with [Vite](https://vitejs.dev/) for exceptional developer experience
-- Styled with [Tailwind CSS](https://tailwindcss.com/) for modern UI
+- Styled with [Tailwind CSS](https://tailwindcss.com/) for modern, responsive design
-- Game media placeholder images from [Placehold.co](https://placehold.co/)
 - Icons from [Heroicons](https://heroicons.com/)
+- Inspired by the need for accessible, professional press kit tools

 ---

-**Note:** This is a press kit website for promotional purposes.
-The actual game "Ribbit Up: Frog Climber" is developed by Team K6 and is scheduled for release on February 20, 2025.
+**Ready to showcase your game?** Clone Presskit Studio today and have your professional press kit live in minutes.
+No web development experience required.